kushaldas/pym/docs/classes.rst

         statement2
         statement3

-in the statements you can write any python statement, you can define functions (which we call methods of a class).
+In the statements you can write any python statement, you can define functions (which we call methods of a class).

 ::